 Should I add my roommate to my tenant insurance policy?

 There are pros and cons!

-There’s also added cost, and we’re here to tell you that on cost alone, it’s damn worth it.
+There’s the added apartment insurance cost, and we’re here to tell you that on cost alone, it’s damn worth it.

 Adding a roommate to your renters insurance policy normally costs $15-20 extra… per year.